STEllAR-GROUP/hpx/README.rst

    created in step 1.

 4) Add CMake variable definitions (if any) by clicking the "Add Entry" button.
-   Most probably you will need to at least add the directory where Boost is located as BOOST_ROOT.
+   Most probably you will need to at least add the directories where Boost is located as BOOST_ROOT and where HWLOC is located as HWLOC_ROOT.

 5) Press the "Configure" button.
 A window will pop up asking you which compilers to use.
 Select the x64 Visual Studio 10 compiler (Visual Studio 2012 is